-- While expanding our production and storage facilities in Denmark by new buildings and plants, energy consumption and optimization is in focus - While expanding our production facilities in Denmark the energy consumption is a focus area within new buildings, new equipment etc - Environmental policy - Procurement policy - System administration of environment and energy data from subsidiaries - QEHS representative validates data from subsidiaries
+- While expanding our production facilities in Denmark the energy consumption is a focus area within new buildings, new equipment etc. - Environmental policy - Procurement policy - System administration of environment and energy data from subsidiaries. - QEHS representative validates data from subsidiaries

 - UNGC

 - Relevant EU regulations

 - Local rules and regulations